bsimser/2DRayTracingWithGameMaker/README.md

 * Flashlight beam grows darker the further away it is from the player
 * Shadows cast from solid objects fade in distance

-This code was written for entertainment and educational purposes so there may be excessive comments over explaining things.
+This code was written for entertainment and educational purposes in about an hour so there may be excessive comments over explaining things and obvious mistakes.

 Get over it.